napen123/NetProperty/README.md

 NetProperty is a .NET library for reading and writing property files.

 ## Documentation
-The NetProperty source is documentated with xml comments.
+The NetProperty source is documentated with xml-comments.

 The wiki also provides both documentation and examples.